Should you screw retain or cement retain your dental implant crown?

 Wonder how a screwmentable crown would do?
 By that I mean one that has separate crown and abutment that has crown cemented on in the mouth but has screw access so is removed to clean cement and then replaced.

-When should we splint he crowns of a dental implant?
+When should we splint the crowns of a dental implant?

-Another one of those controversies that are unclear.
+Splinting dental implant crowns is another one of those controversies that is unclear.
 Reasons to consider splinting are

 - Tall implant crowns, which result from significant bone loss and are thus also often on short implants.
 No perfect number but crown/abutment height of 15 mm is tall and anything > 10 mm consider.

 - Smaller diameter implants, especially those replacing molars.
 4.0 mm diameter and under is narrow and can lead to more prosthetic complications.

 - Bruxers and anyone with occlusion that results in lateral forces (although should just eliminate those)

 - Although not common any more, any external hex implant